viniciusdacal/viniciusdacal.github.com/content/blog/2018/react-estruturando-projetos-e-nomeando-componentes/en.md

 You may notice that all the components contain the Screen as a prefix in it’s name.
 When the component is located outside the `components` folder, we should name it accordingly to its relative path to `src` folder.
 A component located at `src/screens/User/List.jsx` should be named as `ScreensUserList`.

-With the _Root.jsx_ created, our structure would be the following:
+With the `Root.jsx` created, our structure would be the following:

 ```
+src
-src├─ components
+├─ components
+└─ screens
+  ├─ User
+  │ ├─ Form.jsx
+  │ └─ List.jsx
+  └─ Root.jsx
 ```

 > Don’t forget to import Root.jsx inside index.js to be the application root component.